Insights

 Data-only SIMs are now becoming increasingly popular for use in tablets and laptops, allowing access to mobile data and WiFi broadband without needing any associated phone contract.
 They perform the same function as an old-style ‘dongle’ – enabling Internet access via a mobile connection, wherever the user may be.

-Similarly, Mi-Fi devices (usually powered by a USB connection, although often also battery-run) act like a personal broadband router.
+Similarly, Mi-Fi devices (usually powered by a USB connection, although often also battery-run) act like personal broadband routers.
 They also use a mobile connection to access data, and then allow one or more machines nearby to connect.
 The signal strength is not huge, so you have to be quite close.
 This is very similar to using a mobile phone as a ‘mobile hotspot’ to deliver a broadband connection to any devices nearby.

 You can also access the 4G or 5G network using a dedicated 4G or 5G router in your home.
 This just needs a power supply, with the option to possibly boost the signal with an external antenna if you live in a remote area.

 As ever, all the above rely on a strong, reliable signal in your area.
 You’ll need to check with your provider about their coverage and what speeds you can actually expect locally.
 In the end, mobile broadband is suitable really for only single or lighter users, and can be quite expensive for higher speed use or if you go over the usage limit.
-Gaming and sharing large files could be a problem!

 How to get Internet at home